ssire/case-tracker-manual/doc/commands.md

 * `data-event-target` secondary editor to listen to
 * `data-counter` id of a counter to update (text content) with the number of table rows

+## The `$axel.command.makeTableCommand` table factory

+> In: lib/commons.js

+The `$axel.command.makeTableCommand` is a command constructor function that creates and registers an AXEL command to manage rows of user data displayed inside a table.
+It also manages options to make each column sortable and filterable.

 ## The `open` command

 > In: lib/extensions.js